WKMH-AM and WKNR-AM

 I have some information about radio equipment at WKMH-AM, based on photographs that I found while doing research.

 On July 15, 2021, I went on eBay and used "wkmh" as a search term to see what would pop up.
 One of the things that showed up was a photograph that was for sale and was useful to me.
 Robin Seymour was pictured in a studio (what studio is unknown) related to WKMH-AM, and the photograph was dated April 9, 1958, and in the photograph was also an unidentified young man.
 I looked at the photograph and recognized some of the equipment, having done research on some of the studio equipment that was used at WDET-FM (of Wayne State University) in the 1950s.
 Robin Seymour had a microphone in front of him, and it was a "Shure 55"-type.
 The "Shure 55" came in several versions over the years, and I cannot report exactly which version was being used by Robin Seymour.
 By the way, none of the equipment that was shown in the photograph could be identified exactly, since no model numbers could be seen on the equipment.
 The other man in the studio had an "RCA 44"-type microphone before him, and the microphone was probably--specificially--an "RCA 44-BX".
 Two turntables were shown--partially.
 Their design was familiar to me.
 I think that the turntables were "RCA 70C"-type models, based on, for instance, the curved corners of the table tops that I could see [Note: In the broadcasting business, the turntable or a turntable does not include the tone arm, and later in this section, I will talk about tone arms.].
 Also in front of Robin Seymour was an audio console or audio mixing board or "board" or whatever you wish to call it.
 Not much of it could be seen.
 The mixing board was an "RCA" board--that I know.
-The "board" was an "RCA 76B" or an "RCA 76C" or an "RCA 76D", and it was not an "RCA 76A".
+The "board" was an "RCA 76B" or an "RCA 76C" or an "RCA 76D", and it was not an "RCA 76A" [Note: The units were often referred to as "consolettes" by RCA.].
 Although I cannot make exact determinations, I have presented you with information that you can use to see what was used (roughly) in at least one studio tied to WKMH-AM in around 1958.
 [Note: "Shure" and "RCA" the are names of companies, and "RCA" stood for "Radio Corporation of America".]